godvmxi/godvmxi.github.io/pandoc_resume/markdown/it.md

 2018/9-2019/9
 :   **Arden AGPU verification  - AMD**   Senior Firmware Engineer

     AMD AGPU game station solution for MicroSoft XBOX and later game station

+    * Setup all kinds of server and PC to verify the GPU card
+    * Help Board Enginer team to debug hardware issues ,incude pci-e, memory, power
+    * Add necessarg cases to verify all features for video codec IP in asic.

+2018/9-2019/9
+:   **OpenStack Deploy  - INFOTM**   Senior Firmware Engineer

+    Use OpenStack to re-orgnize the structure of the company.

+    * Design server and networking structure and define the budget.
+    * Help Board Enginer team to debug hardware issues ,incude pci-e, memory, power
+    * Add necessarg cases to verify all features for video codec IP in asic.

+2018/9-2019/9
+:   **Arden AGPU verification  - INFOTM**   Senior Firmware Engineer

+    AMD AGPU game station solution for MicroSoft XBOX and later game station

+    * Setup all kinds of server and PC to verify the GPU card
+    * Help Board Enginer team to debug hardware issues ,incude pci-e, memory, power
+    * Add necessarg cases to verify all features for video codec IP in asic.

+2018/9-2019/9
+:   **Arden AGPU verification  - INFOTM**   Senior Firmware Engineer

+    AMD AGPU game station solution for MicroSoft XBOX and later game station